Chile beats Colombia in shootout to reach Copa América semis

-SAO PAULO (AP) — Chile stayed on track to defend its Copa América title by defeating Colombia 5-4 on penalties in the quarterfinals of the South American competition on Friday.
+SAO PAULO (AP) — After having two goals taken away by video review, Chile kept its cool and stayed on track to defend its Copa América title.

+Chile overcame two unfavorable VAR decisions in regulation time on Friday, then defeated Colombia 5-4 on penalties in the quarterfinals of the South American competition.

 Alexis Sánchez scored the decisive penalty kick to send the two-time defending champions to the semifinals.